vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 9. [Monitor trades and overall positions](#monitor-trades-and-overall-positions)
 10. [See example bot code in Go](#example-bot-code-in-go)

 This tutorial uses Linux commands.
 The overall guide will also work for Windows and MacOS, but you may need to update the command format.
+Each example command with a file path has a `$HOME` variable, which you should replace with your home path.

 ## Set up your Vega Wallet